Customer Experience Trends: Using Virtual Queue Solutions to Increase Customer Loyalty

 According to a survey by QLess of 250 Americans aged 25 and up, wait times are a significant concern for customers.
 60% of surveyants responded that they abandoned a purchase due to a long wait time and never returned or went elsewhere.
 In the same survey, 69% of respondents answered that they’d patronize a competitor’s business if it had notably shorter wait times.

 Customers expect a smooth and fast waiting process, and they will leave if they aren’t getting that.
 Customers’ definition of a long wait differs, but it might be shorter than businesses expect.
 In the same QLess survey, 39.4% of customers responded that they believed a long wait was five-or-fewer minutes.
-Customers will have very limited patience for businesses that have long waits and aren’t implementing solutions to change that.
+Customers will have very limited patience for businesses that have long waits and aren’t implementing queue solutions to change that.

 QLess helps improve customer flow by making the waiting experience more pleasant and reducing the time your customers spend waiting.
-The improved speed is due to the AI-powered virtual queue system with smart calendar management features.
+The improved speed is due to the AI-powered virtual queue solutions and systems with smart calendar management features.
 This automates the line process, merging walk-ins with appointments, and seamlessly organizes the line.
 It has been found to reduce wait times by up to 97%.
 The improved waiting experience is due to the fact that customers can wait from wherever they want and arrive right before their appointment begins.
 This takes much of the unpleasantness of long queues away.

 Waiting is a part of the customer experience that the average consumer entirely dislikes.
-Rather than dismissing long waits as a standard cost of doing business, enterprises should implement existing solutions that can help solve the difficulties of substantial queues.
+Rather than dismissing long waits as a standard cost of doing business, enterprises should implement existing queue solutions that can help solve the difficulties of substantial queues.

 The Increased Impact of a Frustrated Customer